-If a test sample shows no amplification, the presence of inhibitors is tested by adding reference DNA (6.25) to the DNA of the test sample and then performing a new PCR reaction as described in the paragraph 7.2.5.
+If a test sample shows no amplification, the presence of inhibitors will be tested by adding the DNA of Trichinella spiralis to the DNA of the test sample and then performing a new PCR reaction as described in the paragraph 7.2.5.
+If the expected 173 bp fragment from Trichinella spiralis will not be amplified, a new DNA extraction from the test sample will be performed.